How To Repot House Plants

 - Outdoor potting mix

-After watering, make sure you don’t leave your plant sitting in water that may be in the plant saucer.
-If water is coming out the bottom of the pot, drain it all out.
+After watering, make sure you don’t leave your plant sitting in water that may remain in the plant saucer.

 Now your house plant has been given all it needs to spread its roots and grow.
-House plants are both fun to grow and an asset to any room in your home.
+House plants purify the air and are an asset to any room in your home.

 Some of my houseplants need a little TLC – I fed and watered them this weekend but there are a few that need to be repotted.
 I usually wait until the weather is a little warmer to bring them out to my garden cottage for repotting.
 Oh, and a coffee filter in the bottom over the hole works to keep the soil in the pot, I do that for my outside plants also!